immortalnzl/IoT-Solution/README.md

-# IoT-Solution
+# IoT-Solutions

-Git for building and testing of the Docker-compose files
+Client-template v1 is a repo for building a client from scratch automatically.
+The docker stack includes:
+Telegraf
+InfuxDB
+Grafana

+This is a work in progress.